The museum was purposely designed to facilitate teaching and research.

 - The seminar room is ideal for teaching small classes (up to 15 students) that would benefit from regular access to museum objects.
 It is equipped with an LCD projector for Powerpoint presentations.
 Additional equipment such as our new Leica M80 microscope can also be connected to the LCD projector, allowing students to look at objects under the microscope as a group.

 - The main museum space is set up with six work tables and ergonomic chairs so that museum objects and files can be examined comfortably.
-The museum will shortly have two Zeiss Discovery V8 stereomicroscopes set up on one of these tables to allow close examination of details on museum objects.
+The museum has two Zeiss Discovery V8 stereomicroscopes set up on one of these tables to allow close examination of details on museum objects.

 Since its re-opening in December 2010, the museum has acquired several cutting edge tools to enable enhanced physical examination and interpretation of the museum collection.
 This equipment is available to classes and researchers following an orientation with museum staff.
 Our equipment includes: